ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/tlb.md

 L1D_TLB_REFILL_RD is 1
 ```

-Now, there are refills in the L1 D-TLB caused by the TLB miss.
+Now there are refills in the L1 D-TLB caused by the TLB miss.
 There are also D-side TLB accesses caused by a memory read operation, counted by `L2D_TLB_RD`. `L2_TLB_REFILL_RD` counts any allocation into the L2 TLB caused by an I-side or D-side memory read operation.

 Additional events that occur with an L2 TLB miss are:
 `DTLB WALK`, `L2D_TLB_REFILL`, and `L2D_TLB_REFILL_RD`